pradeepswamyy/AWS-project--Host-a-website-on-EC2/README.md

    - Verify the files using `ls -lrt`.

 9. **Start HTTPD Service**:
-   - Start HTTPD service using `systemctl start httpd`.
+   - enable HTTPD service using `systemctl enable httpd`.
-   - Enable HTTPD to start on boot using `systemctl enable httpd`.
+   - start HTTPD to start on boot using `systemctl start httpd`.

 10. **Check Website**:
     - Open a web browser and enter your EC2 instance's public IP address.